Slack for sales: 4 ways to close deals quicker

 Deal Approval

-The sales team can work directly with management, legal and finance to centralise contract and legal negotiations within a private channel.
+The sales team can work directly with management, legal and finance to centralize contract and legal negotiations within a private channel.

-- Deal support requests can be automated using Workflow Builder by standardising a set of required fields and details about the account request to prevent unnecessary back-and-forth.
+- Deal support requests can be automated using Workflow Builder by standardizing a set of required fields and details about the account request to prevent unnecessary back-and-forth.

 Collaborate on presentations